Lothar Wolleh: Work

 As a freelancer for the advertising agency TEAM, which also included Helmut Newton, Wolleh became one of the most famous and expensive fashion, advertising, and portrait photographers in the Federal Republic of Germany during the 1960s.
 His clients included well-known companies such as the Deutsche Bundesbahn, Tchibo or Volkswagen.
 In 1965 he portrayed Chancellor Ludwig Erhard in his campaign for the general election.

 In the years 1962 to 1965, Wolleh photographed the ground-breaking Second Vatican Council in Rome.
 With the help of Father Emil Schmitz SJ, Wolleh's first photo book Das Konzil, II Vatikanisches Konzil was published in 1965 by Belser.
 In 1975, he photographed the Jubilee celebration, and published the photographic folio Apostolorum Limina.
 This work, with its blurring, represented a radical evolution of Wolleh´s color photography, as hinted by his first book.

 In 1969, Wolleh traveled for several months through the Soviet Union.
 The photographs taken on this journey found their way into the 1970 illustrated book USSR - The Soviet State and its People, which he published together with Heinrich Böll and Valentin Katajew with Belser publisher.

-In the late 1960s, at the request of his friend the German painter Günther Uecker, Wolleh began to systematically portray more than one hundred international well-known painters, sculptors, and Actionists.
+In the early 1960s, at the request of his friend the German painter Günther Uecker, Wolleh began to systematically portray more than one hundred sixty international well-known painters, sculptors, and Actionists.
 From the 1970s, Wolleh did relatively little work as a commercial photographer, devoting himself almost exclusively to his series of artist portraits, in which he initially photographed the well-known artists of the Düsseldorf scene, including Heinz Mack, Otto Piene, Joseph Beuys, and Gerhard Richter.
 Soon however, his project expanded beyond the borders of the Rhineland to the whole of Europe, focusing on the Zero group, and Nouveau Réalisme, with members such as Niki de Saint Phalle and Jean Tinguely.

+From 1963 onwards, Wolleh developed the concept of the photographic art portfolio as an independent artistic publishing format.
+The first edition of this kind was produced in 1966/67 in collaboration with Lucio Fontana.
+Limited to 15 copies, the edition combined Wolleh’s photographs with multiples created by Fontana.
+In 1970/71, the volume Uecker was published by Edition Artifex in an edition of 530 copies.
+In 1978, the portfolio Zum Zeichen der Schrift oder die Sprachlosigkeit was produced, featuring photographs by Lothar Wolleh that were partially overpainted by Uecker.
+These overpainted photographs subsequently served as source material for the editioned work of the same title, published in 1979.
+In 1972, the photo book Art Scene Düsseldorf was published, accompanied by multiples by the participating artists.